middleman/middlemanapp.com/source/guides/extensions.html.markdown

 ## Adding Methods to config.rb

-Methods available inside config.rb as simply class methods of Middleman::Base.
-Let's add a new method to be used in the config.rb:
+Methods available inside `config.rb` as simply class methods of `Middleman::Base`.
+Let's add a new method to be used in the `config.rb`:

     :::ruby
     module Middleman::Features::MyFeature